Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 - If you were previously married: PSA Marriage Certificate and PSA Advisory on Marriages, DFA-apostilled

 The CENOMAR is the key document.
 It confirms you have no existing marriage record in the Philippine Statistics Authority database.
-Order it from the PSA before traveling to Korea or apply online at psaserbilis.com.ph.
+Order it from the PSA before traveling to Korea, or apply online at psaserbilis.com.ph.
+Note that PSA Serbilis delivers to Philippine addresses, so ordering while you are in Korea usually requires an authorized representative in the Philippines or a DFA-affiliated courier service.

 Apostille route

-The Philippines has been a Hague Apostille Convention member since May 14, 2019.
+The Philippines has been a Hague Apostille Convention member with the Convention in force since May 14, 2019.
 Philippine public documents, including PSA certificates, can be apostilled by the Philippine Department of Foreign Affairs (DFA).
 The DFA authentication and apostille service operates in Manila and through DFA-accredited regional offices and the online appointment system at dfa.gov.ph.

-The LCCM itself, once issued by the Philippine Embassy in Seoul, does not require a separate apostille for use at Korean district offices.
+The LCCM itself, once processed by the Philippine Embassy in Seoul, does not require a separate apostille for use at Korean district offices.
 The embassy's own certification covers it.

 Translation requirements